 The contents of this document represent our analysis of information generally available to the public or released by the companies mentioned.
 It does not contain information provided in confidence by our clients.
 Since much of the information in the study is based on a variety of sources (which we deem reliable) including subjective estimates and analyst opinion, The Marketing Research Bureau, Inc. does not guarantee the accuracy of the contents and assumes no liability for inaccurate source materials.

-Copyright © 2018 by The Marketing Research Bureau, Inc. All Rights Reserved.
-Printed in the United States of America.
+Copyright © 2021 by the Marketing Research Bureau.
+All Rights Reserved.
+Published in the United States of America.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of the publisher.

 Blood and Plasma:

 Whole blood consists of two main components; red blood cells which represent about 45% of the volume of a unit of blood, and plasma, which is the liquid portion of blood, making up the remaining 55%.
 Whole blood collected from a donor by an organization such as the Red Cross is routinely separated into these two components by centrifugation.
 These components are used for a variety of clinical conditions.